Do you do an advent calendar in your family?

 If you’re up for a little cutting and folding, this is the perfect project to do while watching a Christmas movie and then it doubles as a Christmas garland all month long.

-I’d love to hear about your favorite advent calendar, plus what kinds of activities you do along with it!
+I’d love to hear about your favorite advent calendar you use during the holiday season, plus what kinds of activities or treats you do along with it!